 If you know that you’ll be a complete zombie after an intensely long day of hiking, then you might want to consider bringing freeze dried pre-packaged meals.

 Freeze dried meals are a great option as they’re lightweight, involve very little preparation, and come in an array of different options from meal sides, to desserts.
 As this food is made for hiking, it has the right balance of carbs, sugar, protein and fats – so it’ll cover pretty much all your bases nutrition-wise.

 All you have to do is boil water, add it to the pack, let it stand for 10 minutes, and the meal is ready to eat.
 They do end up costing a little more than if you prepared it yourself, but for some, it’s well worth it for the convenience alone.

 It can be difficult to guess how much water to add to your freeze dried foods, so a good tip is to take a drink bottle with measurements on the side, so you don’t go overboard and end up with watery food.
 If you’re eating straight from the packet, it’s also useful to take a longer spoon or fork to stir with – that way your hands won’t get grubby in the packet.

-Serving wise, if you normally have a big appetite, then definitely go for a double size – you’ll be starving after hours of trekking and you don’t want to go to bed hungry.
+Serving wise, if you normally have a big appetite, then definitely go for a regular size – you’ll be starving after hours of trekking and you don’t want to go to bed hungry.
 Freeze dried meals also come in ration packs, which contain breakfast, lunch, dinner, snacks and beverages for a whole day – which makes meal prep an absolute breeze.

 Freeze dried meals are a convenient and lightweight menu choice that makes food planning a little easier.